 All Series in the Week Future for the Swedish and Finnish EPADs are suspended until further notice.
 Please see Exchange and Clearing information number 50/22.

+No listing of Monthly DS Futures contracts with delivery beyond year 2026.
+Please see Exchange and Clearing information number 48/23.

+No listing of Monthly DS Futures contracts with delivery beyond year 2026.
+Please see Exchange and Clearing information number 48/23.

 The Electricity Certificates contracts will be phased out and the last contracts listed for trading and clearing is ELCSEKD1403-25.
 Please see Exchange and Clearing market notice information number 03/23.